pwsmith/htmlex/README.md

 ## Tips

 Though the `ex` and `ab` counters can both be called without wrapping them in the `example-number` and `ab-counter` divs as suggested above, best practice dictates that you should still do so.
-In particular in the case of the `ab-counter`, it is important to wrap all examples in the `example-container` div, so that the counter is reset between examples.
+In particular in the case of the `ab-counter`, it is important to wrap all examples in the `example-container` div, so that the counter is reset between examples

+The `line-height` value of `example-container` should be adjusted according to your needs to set the line spacing of examples.
+The default value, `0.1` looks the nicest and was what was used in the screenshots above, but the value depends according to the rest of the document.

 # Availability

 ## Tested Browsers

 At the time of writing this works on Firefox (v71), Chromium/Chrome (v78) and Safari (v13).

+##

+It works in a regular .html document, and has been tested in both [reveal.js](https://github.com/hakimel/reveal.js/) and [impress.js](https://github.com/impress/impress.js).

 ## Known Bugs